The Two Sisters (folk song): Connections to other ballads

-As is frequently found with traditional folksongs, versions of The Twa Sisters are associated with tunes that are used in common with several other ballads.
+As is frequently found with traditional folksongs, versions of The Two Sisters are associated with tunes that are used in common with several other ballads.
 For example, at least one variant of this ballad ("Cruel Sister") uses the tune and refrain from "Lay the bent to the bonny broom", a widely used song (whose original lyrics are lost) which is also used, for example, by some versions of "Riddles Wisely Expounded" (Child 1).

 Canadian singer and harpist Loreena McKennitt's song "The Bonny Swans" is a pastiche of several traditional variants of the ballad.
 The first stanza mentions the third sister, but she subsequently disappears from the narrative.
 The song recounts a tale in which a young woman is drowned by her jealous older sister in an effort to gain the younger sister's beloved.
 The girl's body washes up near a mill, where the miller's daughter mistakes her corpse for that of a swan.
 Later, after she is pulled from the water, a passing harper fashions a harp from the bones and hair of the dead girl; the harp plays alone, powered by the girl's soul.
 The harp is brought to her father's hall and plays before the entire court, telling of her sister's crime.
 The song also mentions her brother named Hugh, and her beloved William, and gives a name to the older sister, Anne.

 An early Alfred Lord Tennyson poem, "The Sisters", also bears a resemblance to the ballad: a sister scorned in love who murders the lover of her sister, and possibly the sister too, out of jealousy.

 In Germany, there is a ballad called Das steinerne Brot (stone bread) which is also sometimes known as Zwei Schwestern (two sisters).

 Versions and settings

-Authentic Field Recordings
+Authentic field recordings

 Approximately 139 recordings have been made of authentic versions of the ballad sung by traditional singers, mostly in the United States and Scotland.
 The following are examples of these recordings: